 This selection of shoes fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.

 Is your child experiencing any sort of foot or leg pain?
-Have you found a pair of shoes to attack the problem?
-Please share your thoughts and experiences below so we can all benefit from them!
+Have you found a particular shoe style that has worked well in treating the issue?
+Please share your findings below so other parents can benefit from your experiences.